bradintheusa/vue3-toggle-button/README.md

 # Vue 3 Toggle Button

-This is a Vue 3 version of [vue-toggle-btn](https://www.npmjs.com/package/vue-toggle-btn)
+This is a Vue 3 version of [vue-toggle-btn](https://www.npmjs.com/package/vue-toggle-btn) Some code was based on work by [Max Leiter](https://maxleiter.com/)

 For use with **Vue 3** and the **Composition API**.
 I decided to keep in line with the Vue 3 spirit